jkeohan/bonus_lectures/algos/problem_solving_patterns/multiple-pointers.md

 ## Multiple Pointers

-This approach uses multiple pointers that correspond to an index position and move towards the beginning, end or middle based on specific condition.s
+The multiple pointers approach uses separate pointers that correspond to index positions and move towards the beginning, end or middle based on specific condition

-This approach can incorporate double nested loops however a much better solution is to limit it to a single loop.

 ### Looping Approaches

-As mention previously using the multiple pointer approach can be done using:
+We can make use of the following looping techniques to solve a problem using the multiple pointer approach.

-- nested for loops
+- double nested for loops
-- single loop with multiple pointers defined
+- single while loop with multiple pointers defined

 We will first take a look at a double nested for loop.

 ### Nested For Loops

-Let's say we needed to loop over an array and keep j one position ahead of i the entire time.
-Doing so using the following would mean O(n^2)
+Let's say we needed to loop over an array and keep **j** one position ahead of **i** the entire time.
+The time efficiency of this approach is **O(n^2)**

 ```js
 let arr = [1,2,3]